Gitds-flow Explanation Work Flow

 - Title:

-feat: Add CNN model with 85% accuracy
+feat: Add CNN model with 85% accuracy. - Description:

 - Title: